moscuet/Lending-Loft/README.md

 # Library-App-Full-Stack
-Full stack library app to manage book borrowing service for a public.
-App was developed independently from scratch including designing data structure by me.
+Full stack library app to manage book borrowing service for a public library.
+App was developed independently from scratch including designing data structure.
 Main focus was developing React-redux and express app using typescript.
 Code template / boilerplate was created by my teacher in Integrify.
+All features were not developed yet, work is on progress.
 ## Tech stacks:

 ### Frontend: Typescript, React, Redux, React-bootsrap, Formik-form, Yup validation, JWT